marcelczechan/marcelczechan/README.md

 <h2 align="left">Hi 👋!
-My name is Marcel and I'm a beginner/newcomerfrom Germany</h2>
+My name is Marcel and I'm a beginner/newcomer from Germany</h2>

 ###